jtorral/pgpoolTutorial/WATCHDOG.md

 Since the same credentials are used across all nodes in this deployment, you can simplify the .pgpass entries by using wildcards (*) for the host, port, and database fields.
 However, wildcards cannot be used for the username or password, those must be explicitly defined.

-## Propagate the files to the other nodes.
+## Propagate the files to the other nodes